grafana/loki/docs/sources/upgrading/_index.md

 #### Change of some default limits to common values

-PR [4415](https://github.com/grafana/loki/pull/4415) **DylanGuedes**: the default value of some limits were changed to protects users from overwhelming their cluster with ingestion load caused by relying on default configs.
+PR [4415](https://github.com/grafana/loki/pull/4415) **DylanGuedes**: the default value of some limits were changed to protect users from overwhelming their cluster with ingestion load caused by relying on default configs.

-We suggest you to double check if in your Loki config the following parameters are not
-present: `ingestion_rate_strategy`, `max_global_streams_per_user`
-`max_query_length` `max_query_parallelism` `max_streams_per_user`
-`reject_old_samples` `reject_old_samples_max_age`.
-If they are not, although the new values are more sane and will more probably help you, we recommend you to check the impacts of these new values.
+We suggest you double check if the following parameters are present in your Loki config: `ingestion_rate_strategy`, `max_global_streams_per_user` `max_query_length` `max_query_parallelism` `max_streams_per_user` `reject_old_samples` `reject_old_samples_max_age`.
+If they are not present, we recommend you double check that the new values will not negatively impact your system.
 The changes are:

 | config | new default | old default |
 | --- | --- | --- |